 What about Computype?

-Pressure Sensitive: We offer all of our standard label options to our READY Labware Services customers, including those intended for use in harsh environments.
+- Pressure Sensitive Labels: We offer all of our standard label options to our READY Labware Services customers, including those intended for use in harsh environments.

-Direct Mark: At Computype we offer ink based direct mark print technology that uses specially cured inks to print directly onto the surface of your microwell plates.
+- Direct Mark: we offer ink based direct mark print technology that uses specially cured inks to print directly onto the surface of your microwell plates.
 The cured inks are extremely durable and can be exposed to a wide range of chemicals and temperatures without damage.

 One of the main appeals of direct mark is the ability to add colorful designs to the markings.
 This makes it particularly useful in cases where brand logos or color coding systems are necessary.